buildpacks/rfcs/text/0000-relax-mixin-contract.md

 This RFC proposed that we update the buildpack specification to create a new relationship between `mypkg`, `run:mypkg`, and `build:mypkg`.

-- While `run:mypkg` may imply a different set of changes to the run image compared to `mypkg`, buildpacks requiring `mypkg` should be satisfied with `run:mypkg` at runtime (and vice versa).
+- `run:mypkg` and `mypkg` imply the same set of changes to the run image, such that buildpacks requiring `mypkg` would be satisfied with `run:mypkg` at runtime (and vice versa).

-- While `build:mypkg` may imply a different set of changes to the build image compared to `mypkg`, buildpacks requiring `mypkg` should be satisfied with `build:mypkg` at build-time (and vice versa).
+- `build:mypkg` and `mypkg` imply the same set of changes to the build image, such that buildpacks requiring `mypkg` would be satisfied with `build:mypkg` at build-time (and vice versa).

-- A runtime stackpack would still be passed either `run:mypkg` or `mypkg` depending on what the buildpack required, so that the stackpack understands whether or not it can expect the build image to have the corresponding mixin as well.
+- A runtime stackpack that needs to satisfy `run:mypkg` or `mypkg` would only be provided with `mypkg`, regardless of which version is required.
+The stackpack would have no knowledge of whether it could expect the build image to have the corresponding mixin.

-- A build-time stackpack would still be passed either `build:mypkg` or `mypkg` depending on what the buildpack required, so that the stackpack understands whether or not it can expect the run image to have the corresponding mixin as well.
+- A build-time stackpack that needs to satisfy `build:mypkg` or `mypkg` would only be provided with `mypkg`, regardless of which version is required.
+The stackpack would have no knowledge of whether it could expect the run image to have the corresponding mixin.

 # Definitions
 [definitions]: #definitions